 You’re probably saying, “You just said I’m supposed to give sacrificially and now you’re saying I’m supposed to give joyfully.
 Those two don’t go together!”

 God wants our giving to be done joyfully because we should recognize what a privilege it is to give back to Him a little of what He’s given us.
 With this attitude, even sacrificial giving can be done joyfully.

 2 Corinthians 9:7 So let each one give as he purposes in his heart, not grudgingly or of necessity; for God loves a cheerful giver.

 This verse tells us how TO GIVE and how NOT TO GIVE:

 - Paul says not to give “grudgingly or of necessity” but this is what giving was like under the Mosaic Law.
 They had to give.
 They gave “of necessity” and possibly “grudgingly” at times.

-- Do some verses come to mind that I didn’t mention in the post that help direct your giving?
+- Do some verses come to mind that aren’t in the post that help direct your giving?

 - Free chapters of my other books

 - A coupon for purchases on my site